Services and information

-Chikungunya is a viral disease that typically causes fever along with an arthritis-like pain in the joints.
+Chikungunya is a viral disease that typically causes fever and an arthritis-like pain in the joints.
 It is spread to humans through the bite of an infected mosquito.
-Chikungunya occurs in Africa, Asia and the Indian subcontinent.

 Cholera is an acute intestinal infection caused by the bacterium Vibrio cholerae.
 It is spread by drinking or eating contaminated water or food.